Schacontia

 Schacontia is a genus of moths of the family Crambidae described by Harrison Gray Dyar Jr. in 1914.

 Distribution

 Schacontia species are distributed across Mexico, south to Central America (Guatemala, Costa Rica, Panama) and South America (Bolivia, Brazil, Ecuador, Venezuela) and the Caribbean (Puerto Rico, Cuba, Hispaniola).
 A single North American record of Schacontia themis is reported from Sanibel Island, Florida.

-Biology

-Larvae are internal feeders that may induce galls, and pupate within the host.
-The only known host plant records are in Capparaceae.
-In Costa Rica, larvae have been reared from Podangrogyne decipiens.
-Cleome spinosa has been reported as host for S. chanesalis.
-Capparis frondosa and Capparis verrucosa are reported for other Schacontia species.